yashprakash13/honeysuckle-web/README.md

 All your contributions are most welcome!

 <div class="content is-size-5 is-bold">
-HBEG is ambitioned to be a community-driven project.
+bookworm is ambitioned to be a community-driven project.
 As a user of the website, you can:
 </div>
 <div class="content is-size-5">
     <ul id="about-feature-list">